-- 5.13 Each scheme affected by Article 7(1) operating in the UK including those without a registered office in the UK should provide us with initial compliance reports.
+- 5.13 When appropriate, we will seek to work closely with competent authorities in other Member States to monitor compliance with Article 7(1) of the IFR, based on arrangements for requesting and sharing information received by one competent authority with other interested competent authorities. - Each scheme affected by Article 7(1) operating in the UK including those without a registered office in the EEAUK should provide us with initial compliance reports.
 These reports should be sent directly to us.
-Where an equivalent report has been submitted to another authority, it may be more practicable for a copy of that report to be shared with us. - 5.14 We will discuss the required content, timing and arrangements for submission of the initial compliance reports separately with each scheme.
-Where appropriate, we will discuss arrangements for equivalent reports provided to other authorities to be shared with us. - 5.15 After we receive the initial Article 7(1) compliance reports, we may discuss with each scheme whether any further action is needed for it to be compliant.

-- 5.16 We then intend to follow a mainly complaints-led approach to monitoring compliance with this provision.
+Where an equivalent report has been submitted to another competent authority, it may be more practicable for a copy of that report to be shared with us.

+- We will discuss the required content, timing and arrangements for submission of the initial compliance reports separately with each scheme.
+Where appropriate, we will discuss arrangements for equivalent reports provided to other competent authorities to be shared with us. - 5.15 After we receive the initial Article 7(1) compliance reports, we may discuss with each scheme whether any further action is needed for it to be compliant. - We then intend to follow a mainly complaints-led approach to monitoring compliance with this provision.
 Any party that wants to complain about a breach of Article 7(1) should contact us in writing (for example, if they have evidence of discriminatory practices breaching Article 7(1)(c)).
+However, we may use our powers under the Payment Card Interchange Fee Regulations 2015 (PCIFRs) to obtain information about compliance with Article 7(1) by any scheme that operates in the UK.

+Independent compliance reporting under Article 7(2) of the IFR

-However, we may use our powers under the Payment Card Interchange Fee Regulations 2015 (PCIFRs) to obtain information about compliance with Article 7(1) by any scheme that operates in the UK. - 5.17 We may require a payment card scheme to provide an independent report confirming its compliance with the separation requirements of Article 7(1) using our powers under the PCIFRs. - 5.18 For card schemes which operate in the UK but do not have registered offices in the UK, we expect to engage with the competent authority in the Member State where the scheme's registered office is.
+- Article 7(2) of the IFR allows the competent authority of the Member State where the registered office of the scheme is located to We may require a payment card scheme to provide an independent report confirming its compliance with the separation requirements of Article 7(1).
+We may decide to require the provision of independent reports in respect of the card schemes affected by Article 7(1) which have registered offices in the UK) using our powers under the PCIFRs. - For card schemes which operate in the UK but do not have registered offices in the UK, we expect to engage with the competent authority in the Member State where the scheme's registered office is.